BSN Completion Program for the Registered Nurse

 - Each student is required to spend 40 hours at a public health agency (or in certain circumstances at other community agencies/organizations).

-- Communicate with your preceptor so you know what activity you will be doing on each clinical day, so you can be prepared.
-For example, if you will be participating in an immunization clinic, review vaccine information, contraindications, correct route, dosages, injection sites, etc.) prior to the clinical day.
+- Communicate with your public health agency contact or clinical mentor to clarify what activity you will be completing on each clinical day, in order to prepare for the experience.
+For example, if you will be participating in an immunization clinic, review vaccine information, contraindications, correct route, dosages, injection sites, etc prior to the clinical day.

 - Students will be prepared and punctual.
-Please call the agency/preceptor if you are not going to be on time for any reason.
+Please call the agency/ mentor if you are not going to be on time for any reason.

 - Most agencies require students to sign a confidentiality statement.